 The STOP condition begins with SDA asserted low.
-When SDA is sampled low, the SCL pin is allow to float.
-When the pin is sampled high (clock arbitration), the baud rate generator is loaded with SSPADD<6:0> and counts down to 0.
+When SDA is sampled low, the SCL pin is allowed to float.
+When the pin is sampled high (clock arbitration), the baud rate generator is loaded with SSPADD<6:0> and counts down to '0'.
 After the BRG times out SDA is sampled.
 If SDA is sampled low, a bus collision has occurred.
-This is due to another master attempting to drive a data '0'.
+This is due to another master attempting to drive a data '0' (Figure 9-29).
 If the SCL pin is sampled low before SDA is allowed to float high, a bus collision occurs.
-This is another case of another master attempting to drive a data '0' (Figure 9-37).
+This is another case of another master attempting to drive a data '0' (Figure 9-30).

-FIGURE 9-37: BUS COLLISION DURING A STOP CONDITION (CASE 1)
+FIGURE 9-29: BUS COLLISION DURING A STOP CONDITION (CASE 1)